Note

 Tip

-Make sure you understand the Architectural Patterns of the solution accelerator before you checkout the MLOps v2 repo and deploy the infrastructure.
-In examples you'll use the classical ML project type.
+Before you check out the MLOps v2 repo and deploy the infrastructure, make sure you understand the Architectural Patterns of the solution accelerator.
+In these examples, you use the classical ML project type.

 Configure Machine Learning environment parameters

-This config file uses the namespace and postfix values the names of the artifacts to ensure uniqueness.
+This config file uses the namespace and postfix values to name the artifacts and ensure uniqueness.
 Update the following section in the config to your liking.
-Default values and settings in the files are show below:
+The following text shows the default values and settings in the files:

 namespace: mlopslite #Note: A namespace with many characters will cause storage account creation to fail due to storage account names having a limit of 24 characters.